 Iron is hugely important for our health.
 Iron fuels our body’s red blood cells and moves oxygen through the body.2 That helps keep us healthy, active and energetic.
 Eggs are an ideal source of iron since the iron found in eggs is easily absorbed by the body.3

-Keep your eyes peeled for part two of our E to Z series, as we tell you more about eggs and the industry that loves to make them!
+Check out part two of our From E to Z series, as we tell you more about eggs and the industry that loves to make them!